 In addition to the ingredients listed below, you'll want to have the following on hand:

-- a new, clean nylon bristle paint brush, about 3" wide
+- New, clean nylon bristle paintbrush, about 3" wide

 - 2 tablespoons vegetable oil

 - 2 scant cups/250 g high gluten flour

 - 3 tablespoons/30 g durum flour (or fine semolina)